DSC-IIT-GOA/Git-Github-Hacktoberfest-Session/Git Command.md

 ## Clone any Repository

-- Copy past this line of code
+- In place of `<GitHub Repository>` add the GitHub Repository's URL

 ```{r eval=FALSE}
 git clone <GitHub Repository>